 Action is taken by the Local SMS personnel to query their own service provider data.

 The Local SMS sends an M-GET request to the NPAC SMS requesting their own service provider information.
+For the XML interface, SPQQ – SpidQueryRequest.

 The NPAC SMS verifies that the service provider information to be retrieved is owned by the service provider that initiated the request.
 If not, an M-GET Error Response of accessDenied is returned if the two service providers do not match.

 The NPAC SMS sends an M-GET response containing the requested service provider information back to the Local SMS or SOA that initiated the request.
+For the XML interface, SPQR – SpidQueryReply.